-Non-O157 Shiga Toxin-Producing E. coli can cause food poisoning.
+Non-O157 Shiga Toxin-Producing E. coli can also cause food poisoning.

 E. coli O157:H7 may be the most notorious serotype of Shiga toxin-producing E. coli (STEC), but there are at least 150 other serotypes of STEC that cause illness in humans – these are referred to as non-O157 STEC.
 For many years, most recognized STEC outbreaks were associated with E. coli O157:H7.
 However, that was mostly because E. coli O157 was easily detected by stool cultures ordered by health care providers and conducted by clinical laboratories.
 Conversely, stool cultures were not useful in identifying non-O157 STEC at clinical laboratories because cultures could not differentiate non-O157 STEC from the numerous non-disease-causing E. coli strains normally found in the human intestine.
 Therefore, for years, pathogenic non-O157 STEC infections went largely undiagnosed.